kochvic/maturita/README.md

   <li>Karel Čapek | R.U.R</li>
   <li>Ladislav Fuks | Spalovač mrtvol</li>
   </ol>

+## Témata k ústní maturitní zkoušce z Anglického jazyka
+    1. The United Kingdom
+    2. London
+    3. Places of interest in the UK
+    4. Australia & New Zealand
+    5. Canada
+    6. The USA
+    7. Cities in the USA
+    8. Feastdays, holidays and festivals in English-speaking countries
+    9. The Czech Republic
+    10. Prague
+    11. Places of interest in the Czech Republic
+    12. Feastdays, holidays and festivals in the Czech Republic
+    13. The Czech Republic- My Region
+    14. The Czech Republic and the Media in the Czech Republic
+    15. Czech and British cuisine
+    16. Computers and Data communication
+    17. New ways of social communication
+    18. Anglo-American Literature
+    19. Anglo-American Famous Personalities
+    20. Czech Famous Personalities

 ## Témata k ústní maturitní zkoušce Operační systémy a správa sítí: